- Online application will be available August 31st, 2016

 Letters of recommendation must be submitted electronically via the links provided in the application process.
 Instructions for requesting online recommendations is included within the online application.
 Return to top

 We require one unofficial copy of the transcript from each institution (undergraduate and graduate) that you have attended.
 These transcripts are an essential piece of your application.
 Include transcripts from any institution where you earned (or will earn) a degree, studied for one year or more, or took classes that relate to your current application for graduate study.
 You will need to upload unofficial transcripts to the application.
 If you are offered admission, we will require that official transcripts be sent prior to processing your enrollment documents.

 Official transcripts should be in confidential, signed-across-the-seal envelopes provided to you by the registrar of each institution.
 It is critical that the transcripts be in confidential envelopes.
 Electronic official PDF file format transcripts sent directly from your university are acceptable.
 Personal copies of your records, or copies which have passed through your hands and are therefore not confidential, are not acceptable and will not be regarded as official.
-If your school will not provide you directly with a confidential copy of your transcript, then you must have them send an official copy to directly to the Department of Chemical and Biomolecular Engineering.
-We must also receive certification of degrees received, including the date the degree was awarded.
-This information may be included on the final transcript.
+Final transcripts indicating the degree conferred will be required upon completion of the applicants current program if accepting an offer of admission.